simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-machine-learning-on-cybersecurity/index.en.md

 ### Monitor and Evaluate Machine Learning Algorithms

-Machine learning algorithms require continuous monitoring and evaluation to ensure that they are performing as expected.
+Machine learning algorithms require continuous monitoring and evaluation to ensure that they're performing as expected.
 This includes monitoring for false positives and false negatives, as well as evaluating the effectiveness of the algorithm in detecting and responding to new threats.
-By monitoring and evaluating machine learning algorithms, you can ensure that they are providing accurate and reliable results.
+By monitoring and evaluating machine learning algorithms, you can ensure that they're providing accurate and reliable results.

 ### Stay Up to Date on the Latest Threats and Technologies